- Last updated:

 Yes, all artists must hold a current permit issued by the Sunshine Coast Council.

-If the artist is under 18 years of age, the application form must be signed by a parent/guardian and both parties must attend an interview with a council officer.
+If the artist is under 18 years of age, the application form must be signed by a parent/guardian.
 Additionally, if the artist is under 16 years of age, council requires the parent/guardian to provide supervision during street performance activities.

 Council has identified suitable performance locations across the Sunshine Coast.
 Locations and times may vary, please check council's website for updates.